marcussacana/akiba/README.md

 * Windows Vista or greater
 * [Microsoft .NET Framework 4.5.2](https://www.microsoft.com/en-us/download/details.aspx?id=42643)
 * [AKIBA'S TRIP](http://store.steampowered.com/app/333980/) (The [demo](http://store.steampowered.com/app/375980/) version is supported too!)

-> **NOTE:** Only the Steam version of the game is supported.
-If you obtained the game via some other distribution method, tough luck! :-)

 ## Installation/Upgrading